yffenim/splunk_attack_visualizations/README.md

 ---

-## 3. Visualizing Data from Windows Attack Server Logs by Signature and User
+## 3. Visualizing Data from Windows Attack Server Logs by Signature

 **We can see that top 3 signatures during teh attack are:**
 - "An attempt was made to reset an accounts password"